choisir cup menstruelle

 🌸 Flexibility and firmness: the technical features that make all the difference

-The flexibility of a cup affects how comfortable it is to use.
-A soft cup adapts easily to your anatomy and reduces the risk of suction effect.
-Firmer models offer better support.
-Louloucup offers two levels of flexibility depending on your preference.
+The softness of a cup affects how comfortable it is to use.
+A soft cup adapts easily to your anatomy and reduces the risk of a strong suction effect.
+Firmer models offer better hold.
+Louloucup offers two levels of softness to suit different preferences.

 Firmer cups are suitable for sports activities.

-The Louloucup Turquoise Soft is great for sensitive bladders and for teens who are just starting out.
+The Louloucup Soft Turquoise is perfect for sensitive bladders and for teens who are just starting out.

-The Louloucup Classic Rose provides excellent support during exercise (swimming, etc.).
-A bit firmer, the Loulou Rose is perfect for anyone with a less toned pelvic floor.
+The Classic Pink Louloucup provides excellent support during exercise (swimming, etc.).
+Slightly firmer, the Pink Loulou is ideal for all women with a less toned pelvic floor.

 🌸 Insertion techniques for optimal placement

-Certain folding techniques make it easier to insert the cup: the C-fold, 7-fold, or tulip fold.
+Some folding techniques make cup insertion easier: the C-fold, the 7-fold or the tulip fold.
 The flexibility of the Louloucup allows for easy insertion.

-Check out our detailed guide to discover folding techniques tailored to the flexibility of Louloucup.
-Choose the one that fits your body best.
+Check out our detailed guide to discover folding techniques suited to the flexibility of Louloucup.
+Choose the one that fits your body type.

-Here are the steps to follow for a successful insertion:
+Here are the steps to follow for successful insertion:

 • Wash your hands before handling the cup.